 Francis A. McElhill, Esquire – Legal Counsel – Archer & Greiner, P.C.

 I am a Firefighter/Paramedic with the Baltimore City Fire Department (BCFD).
 I joined the BCFD in 1998 and have been assigned to Medic 7, Truck 1 and Engine 6, which are some of the busiest apparatus in the region/nation.
 After being injured on a fire ground in 2007, I was detailed to the BCFD Information Technology Division to aid in a project with the Department of Public Works (DPW).
 The project’s goal was to map all the hydrants of the city.
 I became passionate about GIS following this, and I am now assigned to our IT department where I manage all the GIS needs for the department.

 I’m a GIS Professional and Geographer who has had a fascination with maps and all-things geography my whole life.
-Growing up, I never knew that a “Geographer” was someone I could be until I stumbled upon the Geography Department as an undergraduate at the University of Mary Washington over 10 years ago.
-Needless to say, I have been in the GIS/Geography field ever since.
-After receiving my bachelor’s degree, I went on to earn a master’s degree in Geography from the University of South Carolina and have since made a career doing GIS.
+Growing up, I never knew that a “Geographer” was someone I could be until I stumbled upon the Geography Department as an undergraduate at the University of Mary Washington in 2005.
+In 2010, I received my master’s in Geography from the University of South Carolina and I have been working in the GIS field ever since!